holisticon/flynn-book-scanner/README.md

 * `cordova run android -d`

 ## Sponsoring
-This project is sponsored and supported by [holisticon AG](http://holisticon.de/cms/About/Startseite)
+This project is sponsored and supported by [holisticon AG](http://www.holisticon.de/cms/About/Startseite)

 ## License
-This project is released under the revised BSD License (s. license.txt).
+This project is released under the revised BSD License (s.
+LICENSE).

 ## Build status